 “[When I’m stressed] I feel like I’m on the verge of a breakdown.”

 Why does stress affect me physically?

-You might find that your first clues about being stressed are physical signs, like tiredness, headaches or an upset stomach.
+You might find that your first clues about being stressed are physical signs, such as tiredness, headaches or an upset stomach.

-This could be because when we feel stressed emotionally, our bodies release hormones called cortisol and adrenaline.
-This is the body’s automatic way of preparing to respond to a threat (otherwise known as the ‘fight or flight’ response).
-If you are often stressed then you are probably producing high levels of these hormones, which can make you feel physically unwell and could affect your health in the longer term.
+Also, when we feel anxious, our bodies release hormones called cortisol and adrenaline.
+(This is the body’s automatic way of preparing to respond to a threat, sometimes called the ‘fight, flight or freeze’ response).
+If you’re often stressed then you’re probably producing high levels of these hormones, which can make you feel physically unwell and could affect your health in the longer term.